Photo: John Brandauer /Flickr/CC by 2.0

 During these breaks, both the male and female forage near the nest and keep an eye open for predators approaching the nest.

-In what instances Bluebirds may abandon their nest and eggs?
+In what instances do bluebirds abandon their eggs?

 Because male and female Bluebirds have specific roles during the breeding season, the timing of losing one member of the pair may result in different outcomes.